cortesi/ra/docs/context.md

 The source file being analyzed does not need to be in the index.
-Context search operates on any file you can read, extracting terms from its content and using the index only to compute IDF values and validate phrases.
+Context search operates on any file you can read, extracting terms from its content and using the index only to compute IDF values for ranking.

 Terms are extracted from multiple sources with different weights reflecting their likely importance.